COMP311/lab-0/README.md

 macOS users, if control-click does not work for you, try right clicking with two-finger tap.
 If this is not already enabled, then do the following:

-1. Press command+space to open Spotlight Search.
+1. Press Cmd+Space to open Spotlight Search.
-2. Type "trackpad" and press enter.
+2. Type "trackpad" and press Enter.
 3. Set secondary click to "Click or Tap with Two Fingers".

 ## Example circuit